edudzikorku/police-data-viz/README.md

-# police-data-viz
+# Geospatial Analysis of Crime and Policing 👮
-Repo for the geospatial police data visualization project
+Repo for the geospatial police data visualization project that is described here: